wp-plugins/woocommerce-novalnet-gateway/readme.txt

 	* __Tariff ID:__ Kindly copy the exact details from the Novalnet admin area.

-	* __Payment access key (Password):__ Kindly copy the exact details from the Novalnet admin area.| This step is only relevant to the payment types "Online instant transfer", "Credit card payment", "iDEAL" and "PayPal".
+	* __Payment access key (Password):__ Kindly copy the exact details from the Novalnet admin area.| This step is only relevant to the payment types "Instant Bank Transfer", "Credit Card", "iDEAL" and "PayPal".

+4.2 Inside the "Checkout" tab you will have the individual payment (Direct Debit SEPA) condfiguration.
+The payment configuration is structured as follows

+	* __Activate module:__ Option for the respective payment type need to display at the checkout or not.

+	* __Payment type title:__ Kindly mention the name for the respective payment type for both Engliash and German.

+	* __Payment type description:__ The freely configurable description entered here is displayed when your customers select the respective payment type.

+	* __Test mode:__ Option for the respective payment type mode to be live or in test mode.

-	* __Second Novalnet product ID:__ Optional for on-hold products or subscriptions
+	* __Second Novalnet product ID:__ Optional for on-hold products

-	* __Second Novalnet tariff ID:__ optional for on-hold products or subscriptions
+	* __Second Novalnet tariff ID:__ optional for on-hold products

-	* __Payment type logo:__ Here you determine whether the logo of the respective payment type should be displayed at the 	checkout.
+	* __Payment type logo:__ Option for the logo of the respective payment type should be displayed at the checkout.

-5. __Only exception: PayPal__ Here you need to login directly at PayPal with your user details and enter the respective API details (API signature, password, username) into the intended fields of the WooCommerce payment interface in the WordPress admin area.

 Now, just the following steps have to be executed for going live: